jfalkinburg/ECE383_slides/L31/slides.md

     - FF eventually "resolves" to one of the stable states
     - The resolution time is a random variable with distribution function (is a decay constant)
     ![Equation](metastability_equation.jpg)
-    - The probability that metastability persists beyondis MTBF
+    - The probability that metastability persists beyond is MTBF

 ## Metastability